adammenges/sublimepackages/README.md

 sublimepackages
 ===============

 Repo of sublime package information, user prefs.
+Mostly for personal use, but feel free to use for whatever you wish.